Meet the Board

 -

-Tad Kitada - Secretary
+Tad Kitada - Secretary / Treasurer

 Tad Kitada lives part time in Alpine County having bought a summer cabin in 2017.
 Tad is a graduate of U.C.
 Santa Cruz and completed his MSW from UC Berkeley specializing in school social work.
 Tad retired from a 34 year year career in public education as a school social worker/counselor and a Director of Student Services for the Placer County Office of Education where he served students expelled from local school districts, on probation and in foster care.
 Tad also taught for 5 years at UC Berkeley and for 30 years at Sacramento State in Social Work and Education.
 Tad also served on the Placer County Arts Council helping to launch arts enrichment programs for students.
 Tad is a musician who plays mandolin, guitar and woodwinds and is active with the Alpine County Library Players, as well as leading his band Fire in the Kitchen.